 Although the idea of this activity is totally gross, there is actually one stage in a pet's life when coprophagia is expected.

 When mother dogs and cats have litters, they deliberately consume the feces of their puppies or kittens to hide their scent while the litter is vulnerable and sheltered in the den.

-This is why I recommend dogs have their stools checked by the vet's office every six months to make sure they're parasite-free.
-Healthy dogs can acquire intestinal parasites from eating feces, so twice-yearly stool analysis is a great idea for all dogs.
+I recommend dogs have their stools checked by the vet's office every six months to make sure they're parasite-free.
+Healthy dogs can acquire intestinal parasites from eating feces, so a twice-yearly stool analysis is a great idea for all dogs.

-And dogs on entirely processed, dry food diets, who eat no living foods at all, will intentionally seek out other sources of digestive enzymes to make up for their own lifelong enzyme deficiency.
+Dogs who are fed entirely processed, dry-food diets and eat no living foods at all will intentionally seek out other sources of digestive enzymes to make up for their own lifelong enzyme deficiency.